Welcome Our New Lead Pastor – Amanda Rohrer

 Active in the Grace Lutheran Church with his family, Bob grew up in State College, PA.
 After serving as an Army first lieutenant in Vietnam, Bob graduated from Shippensburg University.
 He has worked in quality control and testing and is currently employed part-time in the glued-laminated timber industry.

 In the early 1980’s, Bob, his wife Diane, and their two children began attending Gingrichs Mennonite Church.
 On March 31, 1985, Bob and Diane were baptized as believers in Jesus and became members at Gingrichs.
-Bob has taught Sunday School classes and currently serves as Interim Pastoral Elder of Visitation.
-He also serves on the board of Vision Care Ethiopia.
+Bob has taught Sunday School classes and currently serves on the board of Vision Care Ethiopia.

 Bob desires that we draw closer to God and each other and has a passion for reaching others with the good news of Jesus Christ.